hsf-training/hsf-training-singularity-webpage/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-An introduction to Singularity, its motivations and applications in HEP.
+An introduction to Singularity/Apptainer, its motivations and applications in HEP.

 Based on the [Singularity user guide](https://sylabs.io/docs/).